AxonIQ/reference-guide/axon-server/security/access-control-oauth2.md

   This must be set to "`true`" to enable the OAuth extension.

+* `axoniq.axonserver.enterprise.oauth2.mode`

+  Set this value to "`google`" for Google Apps authentication, or "`oidc`" to use the generic OpenID Connect integration.
+The OpenID Connect integration is known to work with [KeyCloak server](https://www.keycloak.org/).

+### Configuration Google Apps Authentication

+For authentication using Google Apps accounts, you'll can use the following properties:

 * `axoniq.axonserver.enterprise.oauth2.authorization-uri`

   This optional value can be used to configure the URI that will trigger the authentication using OAuth2.
 The default